YVCHV/unlocker-v2.1/README.md

 # unlockergram v2.2 [PUBLIC VERSION]
-A telegram bot which unlocks doorlock and making more things in FULL VERSION which is named teleflatgram and only costs 99 dollars
+A telegram bot which unlocks doorlock and making more things in FULL VERSION which is named teleflatgram.

 <b>[FULLY CODED by DMYTRO YEVCHEV]</b>